griffithlab/griffithlab.org/README.md

 ## Overview

 This is the github repo for the griffith lab [website](http://griffithlab.org).
 The website uses the static site generator [jekyll](https://jekyllrb.com/) and is based on the [Feeling Responsive jekyll theme](https://github.com/Phlow/feeling-responsive).
-Development occurs on the master branch, the live site is located on the live branch.
+Development occurs on the dev branch, the live site is located on the master branch.

 ## Installation